ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The indicated batch mode MUST match the task's batch mode.
 If not, the Helper MUST fail the job with `invalidMessage`.

-The Helper then verifies that the request meets the requirements in
+The Helper then verifies that the `BatchSelector` in the Leader's request determines a batch that can be collected.
+If the selector does not identify a valid set of batch buckets according to the criteria defined by the batch mode in use ({{batch-modes}}), then the Helper MUST fail the job with error `batchInvalid`.

-{{batch-validation}}.
-If not, it MUST fail the job with the indicated error.
+If any of the batch buckets identified by the selector have already been collected, then the Helper MUST fail the job with error `batchOverlap`.

+If the number of validated reports in the batch is not equal to or greater than the task's minimum batch size, then the Helper MUST abort with `invalidBatchSize`.

 The aggregation parameter MUST match the aggregation parameter used in aggregation jobs pertaining to this batch.
 If not, the Helper MUST fail the job